What is nitrous oxide (laughing gas)?

-At the end of your child’s appointment, your child will resume breathing just regular oxygen, and all the effects of nitrous oxide will disappear.
+At the end of your child’s appointment, your child will resume breathing just regular oxygen, and all the effects of nitrous oxide will disappear within 5 minutes.
 As your child gets older and becomes more comfortable during dental visits, nitrous oxide may not be necessary.

 Yes, nitrous oxide is very safe and has been used in dentistry for decades.
 The most common, but rare side effect, is nausea.
 We recommend having your child avoid heavy, fatty foods (such as french fries) within two hours of their appointment.